nikhil-nayyar/nikhil-nayyar.github.io/content/_index.md

 +++
-title="Nikhil Nayyar" # title is the minimum required property for content/_index.md description="firmware engineer. writer. dilettante"
+title="home" # title is the minimum required property for content/_index.md
 +++

 # Hi, I'm Nikhil.